ept-team/equinor-ctf-2022/writeups/Pwn/xored/coldboots/README.md

 Let's construct a second rop-chain to pop a shell. `system("/bin/sh")` is all we need.
 Same procedure as last time, miss Sophie?

-Change the ropchain a bit and everything else is the same..
+Change the ropchain a bit, but the offsets and calculations stuff stay the same..
 No problem!

 ```python
 rop = ROP(libc)